Vision to Goal Setting

 It is important for any plan to be able to demonstrate if the things you hoped would work, are working.
 As such, we have designed numerous tools to use as baseline and progress indicators of our goals.

-For the goal of Maintain the culture of Mountainside during the disruptive seismic renovation process, we plan to measure progress using the following tools:
+For the goal of developing and implementing regular meaningful practices that embody the goals of Truth, Healing and Reconciliation, we plan to measure progress using the following tools:

-- Calculating and comparing the number of opportunities for community meals including regular breakfasts and lunches as well as special event dinners and celebrations
+- Calculating and comparing the number of Indigenous focussed learning opportunities such as special events, speakers, facilitators, and school trips.

-- Calculating and comparing the number of electives and courses offered
+- Calculating and comparing the number of Indigenous focused courses and the number of Indigenous focused classroom resources

-- Anecdotal evidence from staff, students, and community partners on the strength of staff/student relationships
+- Anecdotal evidence from students, teachers, PAC, and community partners

 How do we Communicate our Progress?

-Throughout the process of developing, implementation, monitoring and evaluating goals we plan to communicate progress in the following ways:
+Throughout the process of developing, implementing, monitoring and evaluating goals we plan to communicate progress in the following ways:

 - Sharing at assemblies and in Self Efficacy classes